UmSenhorQualquer/pyforms/docs/getting-started/the-basic.md

 # The basic

-This page was based in the examples available on the github folder: [Tutorial - SimpleExamples](https://github.com/UmSenhorQualquer/pyforms/tree/master/tutorials/1.SimpleExamples)
+*This page was based on the examples available at the github folder: [Tutorial - SimpleExamples](https://github.com/UmSenhorQualquer/pyforms/tree/master/tutorials/1.SimpleExamples)*

 ## **Prepare the application class**